Owen-Carpenter/PERN-Stack-Authentication/README.md

-# Instructions to run Tech Stack
+# How to run PERN Stack

 ## First
  ### Run the batch file